 Netanyahu says Paris peace meeting 'rigged' against Israel

-Hollande says Sunday's Mideast peace conference in Paris aims at... .
-French president Francois Hollande delivers his new year address to diplomats, at the Elysee Palace in Paris,Thursday, Jan.
+French president Francois Hollande adjusts his glasses as he delivers his new year address to diplomats, at the Elysee Palace in Paris,Thursday, Jan.
 12 2017.

 Comments